arondeparon/laravel-schedule-when/readme.md

-# A Console Command that tells you what the Scheduler will run.
+# A Command that tells you what the Scheduler will run.

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]